 - 2 lbs catfish fillets if frozen, thawed

-- 2 teaspoon seafood seasoning i.e. Old Bay or Seafood Magic
+- 2 tsp seafood seasoning i.e. Old Bay or Seafood Magic

-- 1 teaspoon garlic salt OR 1 teaspoon salt and ½ teaspoon granulated garlic
+- 1 tsp garlic salt OR 1 tsp salt and 1/2 tsp granulated garlic

 - 1 quart peanut oil or vegetable oil for frying